stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

-from other Byzantine agreement protocols is that, in SCP, nodes determine the composition of quorums in a decentralized way:  each node selects sets of nodes it considers large or important enough to speak for the whole network, and a quorum must contain such set for each of its members.
+from other Byzantine agreement protocols is that, in SCP, nodes determine the composition of quorums in a decentralized way:  each node selects sets of nodes it considers large or important enough to speak for the whole network, and a quorum must contain such a set for each of its members.

 {mainmatter}